Heated Williams defends Little's minutes to critics

 Williams said Little isn't playing more because he has to evolve into a more efficient player.
 He's also playing behind Cam Johnson, who is averaging 16.6 PPG and connecting on 49 percent of his 3-pointers this season.

-"And the other thing, the guy that is playing in front of him made six out of eight from the 3-point line [in a win over Gonzaga last week] and was the ACC player of the league last week," said Williams, referring to Johnson.
+"And the other thing, the guy that is playing in front of him made six out of eight from the 3-point line [in a win over Gonzaga last week] and was the ACC player of the league last week," Williams said, referring to Johnson.

-But Williams also said Little's struggles against Kentucky highlighted some of the challenges he has to overcome to earn more playing time.
+Williams also said Little's struggles against Kentucky highlighted some of the challenges he has to overcome to earn more playing time.

 "I'm trying to get him some more minutes out there," Williams said.
-"Today, we wanted to him to drive the ball to the basket and we settled for 3-point shots.
-In the All-American Game, they never guard anybody, so if you go down and dunk, you look pretty good in that and he does that as well as anybody.
+"Today, we wanted him to drive the ball to the basket, and we settled for 3-point shots.
+In the All-American Game, they never guard anybody, so if you go down and dunk, you look pretty good in that, and he does that as well as anybody.
 He's a kid that wants to be good.
-He's a kid that's trying to learn, and he's trying to learn against Texas, UCLA, Michigan, Gonzaga and Kentucky and so that makes it hard, as well.
+He's a kid that's trying to learn, and he's trying to learn against Texas, UCLA, Michigan, Gonzaga and Kentucky, and so that makes it hard as well.

 "But I think he's coming along.
 I love the way he wants to be good.
 He wants to be better.
 He's willing to stay out there and shoot extra shots.
 He's willing to do the things."